General New River

 General New River was a Native American leader of the Catawba tribe.
 The General took the name New River after he killed a great Shawnee chief in battle in 1732 on the New River in North Carolina.
 He was chief of the Catawba from 1780 to 1801 after King Prow was "deposed" at the beginning of the American Revolutionary War.
 He was the son-in-law of King Haigler/Hagler/Heigler or Nopkehee.
 General New River was probably born circa 1725.

 He married Sally Scott-Toole, daughter of King Hagler's daughter and the white Indian Trader, Matthew Toole.

-Elkhana Watson in 1786 called him New River, alias Scott.
+Elkanah Watson in 1786 called him New River, alias Scott.
 Of course, Watson did not take in account the fact that Sally's maiden name was Scott-Toole, her biological father was Matthew Toole, and her stepfather William Scott.

 He served in the Revolutionary War, allied with the Colonies.
 He was recorded on the Muster Roll List of Captain Thomas Drennan.
 He served in the Snow Campaign of 1775, under Col. Richard Richardson, whose forces near Fort 96, South Carolina, recaptured gunpowder that was intended for the Cherokee.
 He led a Catawba force of 35 warriors under Maj.
-William Richardson Davie at The Battle of Hanging Rock, South Carolina in 1780.
-And was in the Battle of Guilford Courthouse,North Carolina in 1781.
+William Richardson Davie at the Battle of Hanging Rock, South Carolina in 1780.
+He was additionally involved in the Battle of Guilford Court House, North Carolina in 1781.

 The General, according to R. A. Springs, was "more than ordinary", and held his power through his wife and the respect the Catawba had for her.

 In 1786, he presented a petition on behalf of his people to save their hunting rights.
 "We your Petitioners, therefore Humbly pray that your Honers out of your great goodness would put a stop to such a glaring breach of Humanity and gratitude, and grant us such privileges of hunting in this state, as in your wisdom you shall think fitt[sic], and we your petitioners as in duty bound shall every pray."
 While Governor Moultrie was sympathetic, the petition was referred to a committee and the Catawba hunting rights were affirmed by a resolution of the House, the situation probably never changed much.